appbaseio/reactive-manual/docs/v1.0.0/components/SingleDropdownRange.md

 ![Image to be displayed](https://i.imgur.com/A23Iu2w.png)

-A `SingleDropdownRange` sensor component creates a dropdown based numeric range selector UI widget.
-It is like a SingleList widget but for numeric data.
-It is also like SingleRange widget except displayed in a dropdown format.
+`SingleDropdownRange` creates a dropdown based numeric range UI component.

+`Note:` This component is exactly like the [SingleRange](/v1.0.0/components/SingleRange.html) component except the UI is based on a dropdown, ideal for showing additional UI filters while conserving screen space.

 Example uses:
 * filtering search results by prices in an e-commerce or food delivery experience.